Chondria/SiB/docs/from-transaction-to-block.md

 block is created and proposed to other nodes in the network, it is defined differently in Substrate.

-Substrate inherent has a complex implementation, and represents **InherentType** like so:
+Substrate inherent has a complex implementation and represents **InherentType** like so:

 ```rust